Resources: Guides

 Like the federal Earned Income Tax Credit, the California Earned Income Tax Credit (CalEITC) is a tax credit, but available exclusively to Californians — including Individual Tax Identification Number (ITIN) holders.
 An estimated 3 million California families and individuals qualified for the credit in 2021.

-- File with a valid Social Security Number (SSN) or Individual Tax Identification Number (ITIN)
+- File with a valid SSN or ITIN

-- Be at least 18 years old OR have a qualifying child
+- Are at least 18 years old or have a qualifying child

 - Married/registered domestic partner (RDP) filing separately filers must meet all of the following requirements: